 The first Training school was held at SPRU, University of Sussex, in January 2017.
 It focused on long-term transformative change, including innovation policy for transformative change, inclusive innovation, policy mixes, transition governance, including issues of democracy and technocracy (role of experts and citizens), research impact, interdisciplinarity and transdisciplinary (this included practical training in how to write a blog), inclusive innovation, alternative science and technology indicators.

-The school to be held at the University of Twente focuses on the governance of European R&I policies, policy rationales and the role of the state, the embedding of R&I in society, the making of R&I policies, foresight and technology assessment, governance in a multi-level system, R&I policy instruments and their design, demand-side and supply-side instruments, policy mixes, implementation and monitoring, policy learning, the impact of R&I funding and related indicators, recent developments in European STI policy and its governance.
-Planned for Winter 2018/9.
+The school to be held at the University of Twente focused on the governance of European R&I policies, policy rationales and the role of the state, the embedding of R&I in society, the making of R&I policies, foresight and technology assessment, governance in a multi-level system, R&I policy instruments and their design, demand-side and supply-side instruments, policy mixes, implementation and monitoring, policy learning, the impact of R&I funding and related indicators, recent developments in European STI policy and its governance.
+Held Winter 2018/9.